Camera not found on the network

 - Move the camera to its final destination and reconnect power.

 - The camera LED may turn red while it is connecting.
 It will flash green while there is a local connection only.
-Once the camera’s LED is solid green, attempt to view the live video feed on the website or mobile app to verify it functions properly.
+Once the camera’s LED is solid green, attempt to view the live video feed on the Brinks Home App on a desktop browser or Brinks Home Mobile App to verify it functions properly.

 If using the ethernet cable fails, try WPS Mode or AP Mode.